Zane-ucsd/CSE291-RAG-Group5/README.md

    - It is recommended to backup important results before running

 4. **Performance Optimization**:
-   - Reranking stage significantly improves retrieval quality but increases latency
+   - Reranking stage significantly improves retrieval quality but increases latency (~100-500ms)
-   - Reranking parameters can be adjusted in `RERANKING_CONFIG` in `src/config.py`
+   - See the Reranking System section above for detailed configuration and performance tuning options